codesquadnest/multi-python-tox/README.md

 # Multi-Python Tox Testing with Docker and uv

-This repository demonstrates how to set up a Docker-based testing environment that installs multiple Python versions (3.7–3.13) using [uv](https://github.com/astral-sh/uv) and runs tests on all these versions via [tox](https://tox.readthedocs.io/) with the [tox-uv](https://github.com/astral-sh/uv) plugin.
+This repository demonstrates how to set up a Docker-based testing environment that installs multiple Python versions (3.7–3.14) using [uv](https://github.com/astral-sh/uv) and runs tests on all these versions via [tox](https://tox.readthedocs.io/) with the [tox-uv](https://github.com/astral-sh/uv) plugin.

 ## Project Overview

 The project includes:

-- A **Dockerfile** that creates a lightweight container based on `python:3.12-slim-bookworm`:
+- A **Dockerfile** that creates a lightweight container based on `python:3.13-slim-bookworm`:
   - Installs `uv` to manage multiple Python versions.
-  - Installs Python versions 3.7, 3.8, 3.9, 3.10, 3.11, 3.12, and 3.13.
+  - Installs Python versions 3.7 to 3.14 in `/home/ciuser/.local/bin`.
   - Sets up a non-root user (`ciuser`) and configures the environment.
   - Installs `tox` and the `tox-uv` plugin for multi-Python testing.
 - A **tox.ini** file that configures tox to run tests in environments for all the specified Python versions.
 - A simple test file, **test_dummy.py**, which contains dummy tests to verify that the environment works.
-- A **build_and_test.sh** script located in the tests folder to build the Docker image and run the container, mounting the tests directory so that tox can run all test environments.
+- A **test_build.sh** script located in the tests folder to build the Docker image and run the container, mounting the tests directory so that tox can run all test environments.

 ## Project Structure